TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 			- paste entity flavour + paste entity command, stored, waiting to be executed!
 				- the move itself won't need to be stored
 	- Cut is just copy + delete

+- Simplify workflow for creating new weapons?
+	- E.g. remove the need to specify finishing traces

 - Game events log and chat
 	- In the same window